0xacn/utilitybot/.github/README.md

-# Utility Bot: A server management bot to manage your server
+# Utility Bot: The ultimate server management bot.

 ## What is it?